nextflow-io/nextflow/docs/config.md

 ```

 :::{note}
 The `withName` selector applies to a process even when it is included from a module under an alias.
-For example, `withName: hello` will apply to any process originally defined as `hello`, regardless of whether it is included under an alias.
-However, a selector referring to the alias of a process will also be applied.
+For example, `withName: hello` will apply to any process originally defined as `hello`.
+If there is also a `withName` selector for a given alias, it will also be applied to that alias with higher precedence.
 :::

 :::{tip}